jesseocon/example-text-to-screen/readme.md

 This is a sample app intended to provide an example of how to implement a Text to Screen client for Mogreet's flagship Campaign Manager application.

+The example-text-to-screen-client can be viewed at: [Example Application](http://example-text-to-screen-client.herokuapp.com)

 ## Settings: text-to-screen.js ##

 <table width=500 >